| |

 2. Get down inserts for way cheaper in clearance or after-season decor aisles.

-I always check HomeGoods, TJ Maxx, or Marshalls’s clearance aisles for super discounted throw pillows (sometimes even online though I have better luck in stores).
+I always check HomeGoods, TJ Maxx, or Marshalls for super discounted throw pillows (sometimes even online though I have better luck in stores).
+The clearance aisle can be your best friend for this.

 Even if the cover is totally not your style or is stained or out-of-season, if it’s only $10, just buy it for the insert and donate the cover.